christinec-dev/SpriterNator/README.md

 ## DOWNLOADING THE PACKAGE AND ADDING IT TO PROJECT
 - [Download](https://github.com/christinec-dev/SpriterNator/tree/main/Package) the package.
+- With your project open, double click the package file to add it to your project.
 - Once added to your project, you should be able to see it in your project via Tools/SpriterNator.
 - Back to [top](#sections).